MrDaPoyo/ebook/chapter1.md

 3. To save your work
     - `git add .` - Add all the files changed to the commit.
     - `git commit -m "<Commit message>"` - Commit changes to the head branch of your git repo(repository)
-    - `git push` - Send the changes and store them in the github repo
+    - `git push` - Send the changes and store them in the GitHub repo

 An example of me cloning my repository named "repository", changing one file, adding it to the commit, and pulling the commit to the repo.